 Remove Google from your life?
 Yes, it can be done!

-Google Search -> DuckDuckGo (free)
+Google Search → DuckDuckGo Search (free)

-We host @duckduckgo.com addresses on FastMail, an independent, paid service that also includes calendar and contacts support across all devices.
+FastMail is an independent, paid service that also includes calendar and contacts support across all devices.
 There are also several ways to get encrypted email between trusted parties by integrating PGP encryption tools.
 Even more private email alternatives are ProtonMail and Tutanota, both of which offer end-to-end encryption by default.No matter which email provider you use, be sure to sign up for DuckDuckGo Email Protection, our free email forwarding service, to help block hidden trackers and hide your email address online.

-YouTube -> Vimeo (free with paid options)
+YouTube → Vimeo (free with paid options)

-Google Maps -> Apple Maps (free), OpenStreetMap (free)
+Google Maps → Apple Maps (free), OpenStreetMap (free)

 For iOS users, Apple gives you an alternative built in via Apple Maps, so no installation is necessary.
 For wider device support, check out OpenStreetMap (OSM) which is more open, though may not have the same ease-of-use or coverage quality as Apple Maps.

-Android -> iOS (paid)
+Android → iOS (paid)

 Ghost is both a hosted (paid) and self-installable blogging platform, tracker-free by default and run by a non-profit foundation.
 We like it so much we use it for our own blog!
-A free alternative is WordPress, powering an estimated 25% of the world's websites.
+A free alternative is WordPress, powering an estimated 33% of the world's websites.
 It's also available both for self-installation and as a hosted service with no third-party trackers by default.
 The community is huge with extensive multilingual documentation and many themes to choose from.

 There are several services offering private messaging but, as we've mentioned before, Signal gets our recommendation.
 It offers free, end-to-end encryption for both messages and private calls.
 It's also recommended by Edward Snowden and renowned security expert Bruce Schneier, among others.